aws-samples/amazon-ec2-mac-getting-started/faq.md

 1. <a name="recovery">**Do EC2 Mac instances support Auto Recovery or Host Recovery?**</a>

     No. EC2 Mac instances do not support Auto Recovery or Host Recovery.
-EC2 Mac instances are only offered as bare metal instances on dedicated hosts.
+EC2 Mac instances are offered as bare metal instances on dedicated hosts.

 1. <a name="groups">**Do EC2 Mac instances support Placement Groups?**</a>

     No. EC2 Mac instances do not support Placement Groups.
-EC2 Mac instances are only offered as bare metal instances on dedicated hosts.
+EC2 Mac instances are offered as bare metal instances on dedicated hosts.

 1. <a name="fsx">**Do EC2 Mac instances support FSx?**</a>